 - In a large mixing bowl, add all the ground spices, garlic, ginger, yoghurt, ground almonds, salt, lemon zest and juice.
 Mix thoroughly into a paste.

 - Score the lamb with a sharp knife – make deep cuts in a diamond pattern.
 Put it in a ceramic dish large enough for the leg to lay flat.
-Apply the spice paste to each side of the lamb, push it into every cut and encase the meat totally.
+Apply the spice paste to each side of the lamb, pushing it into every cut and encase the meat totally.
 Cover tightly with cling film and leave in the fridge overnight.

 - The lamb takes around three hours to cook and needs about 15 minutes to rest once cooked.
 It should be taken out of the fridge at least an hour before it goes into the oven to enable it to get up to room temperature.
 So, if you want to serve it at e.g. 7 pm for dinner, take the meat out of the fridge about 2.45 and get the oven up to 180°C so it’s ready to go in the oven at around 3.45pm.
-The lamb should be soft and cooked through and can take a little longer in the oven if you’ve bought a really large leg so use our judgement.
+The lamb should be soft and cooked through and can take a little longer in the oven if you’ve bought a really large leg so use your judgement.

 - Just before you put the lamb into the oven, transfer the lamb into a deep roasting tray, pour about 150ml of water in the bottom, and cover tightly with foil.
-Once the temperature is right, cook in the oven for two and half hours and resist the temptation to peek.
+Once the temperature is right, cook in the oven for two and a half hours and resist the temptation to peek.

-- After two and half hours, remove the lamb and uncover it.
+- After two and a half hours, remove the lamb and uncover it.
 Some of the paste will have fallen into the water and the lamb should be quite tender.
 Baste the lamb with the juices so that only a thin layer of the paste remains.
 Pour off the liquid into a saucepan.
 This will form the basis of the sauce.
 Put the meat back in the oven to brown.
 Remove when it’s done, cover with the foil to keep it warm and allow the meat to rest.

 - Meanwhile, skim off any excess fat from the sauce in the pan and keep it warm on a low heat.